magento/knowledge-base/src/support-tools/managed-alerts-for-adobe-commerce/managed-alerts-for-magento-commerce-disk-critical-alert.md

 >
 >Because this is a critical alert, it is highly recommended you complete **Step 1** before you try to troubleshoot the issue (Step 2 onwards).

 1. Check if an Adobe Commerce support ticket exists.
-For steps, refer to KB [Track your support tickets](https://support.magento.com/hc/en-us/articles/360000913794#track-tickets) .
+For steps, refer to [Track your support tickets](https://support.magento.com/hc/en-us/articles/360000913794#track-tickets) in our support knowledge base.
 Support may have received a New Relic threshold alert, created a ticket and started working on the issue.
 If no ticket exists, create one.
 The ticket should have the following information:
     * Contact Reason: select “New Relic CRITICAL alert received.”
     * Description of the alert.
     * [New Relic Incident link](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/alert-incidents/view-violation-event-details-incidents) .
 This is included in your [Managed alerts for Adobe Commerce](https://support.magento.com/hc/en-us/articles/360045806832).